 It is important to note that, absent loan forgiveness, none of the borrowers are being released from their obligation to repay their loans, so any payments that are being deferred under state or federal programs will ultimately still have to be repaid.
 Since the national COVID-19 emergency is evolving rapidly, policies at the state and federal level are in constant flux and we will be keeping an eye on those changes.
 For more information or analysis regarding a particular state or federal policy, please contact your Thompson Coburn attorney.

-Jennifer Price and Spenser Owens are attorneys in Thompson Coburn's Real Estate practice group.
+Jennifer Price is an attorney in Thompson Coburn's Real Estate practice group.

 Click here to subscribe to News & Insights from Thompson Coburn related to our practices as well as the latest on COVID-19 issues.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.